 When we have reasonable grounds to believe that a data breach is likely to result in serious harm – for example identity theft, significant financial loss or threats to physical safety we will notify individuals at likely risk as soon as practicable and make recommendations about the steps they should take in response to the data breach.
 We will also notify the Office of the Australian Information Commissioner.

 Notifications will be made using our usual method of communicating with you such as email and physical mail.
-We may also publish a statement on the front page of our website.
+We may also publish a statement on the front page of this website.

 Resolving your privacy concerns

 If you have a complaint about how we handle your personal information, we want to hear from you.
 You are always welcome to contact us.
 We are committed to resolving your complaint and doing the right thing by our customers.
 Most complaints are resolved quickly, and you should hear from us within five business days.

 Our Privacy Officer will investigate the issue and determine the steps we will undertake to resolve your complaint.
 We will contact you if we require any additional information from you and will notify you in writing within 30 days of the determination of our Privacy Officer.